Klipper3d/klipper/docs/G-Codes.md

   [mixingextruder config section](Config_Reference.md#mixingextruder).
   If less weights than
-  extruders are provided the remaining weights are assummed 0.0, additional beyond the available extruders are ignored.
+  extruders are provided the remaining weights are assumed 0.0, additional beyond the available extruders are ignored.
   Additionally it also sets the mixing for that extruder for subsequent standard G1 commands, eg. "G1 ...
 E1:2:7  G1 ...
 E1" first extrudes